opfp/o_trig/README.md

 ```
 ./run_traces.sh
 ```
-After running the traces, you may use them to generate graphs of the results
+After running the traces, you may use them to generate graphs of the results (found in plots).
 ```
 ./make_plots.sh
 ```